 …. about cables and other audiophile treatments

-Spend any time reading about audio and you’ll quickly discover that it’s full of all sorts of promising claims and technobabble that all seems more than a bit suspect at times.
+Spend any time reading about audio and you’ll quickly discover that it’s full of all sorts of promising claims that can seem a bit suspect at times.
 Things appear to sell for prices tens or even hundreds of times more than seems reasonable.
-For example, you can spend tens of thousands of dollars on a piece of cable, you can even buy supposedly specially treated fuses for audio equipment (at horrific prices)
+For example, you can spend tens of thousands of dollars on a piece of cable, you can even buy supposedly specially treated fuses for audio equipment (at incredible prices)

-I cannot endorse any specific type of audiophile accessory or treatment over any other, since I am a technically inclined person, which means I don’t look for subjective benefits, only measurable ones.
-However, others have different criteria, and as with all subjective benefits, it is entirely a matter of personal taste.
+Our position is that we do not debate the merits of or endorse any specific type of audiophile accessory or treatment over any other, since it is entirely a matter of personal taste.

-Where I do pride myself is on the pragmatic design of vacuum-tube amplifiers, using best-practice circuit topologies, quality components, and a robust development and test regime.
-I don’t subscribe to the benefits of rare and expensive cables at all, but I won’t judge anyone who does.
-Your money, spend it how you want.* For my own part, my goal is simple: With each project, I strive to make some improvement over the previous one.
-As long as I’m managing this, I am happy.
+We pride ourselves on the pragmatic design of vacuum-tube amplifiers, using best-practice circuit topologies, quality components, and a robust development and test regime.
+We don’t subscribe to the benefits of rare and expensive cables at all, but won’t judge anyone who does.
+Your money, spend it how you want.

-Somewhat tellingly, In the golden era of tube hi-fi, none of the high-quality designs used SET topology.
+Somewhat tellingly, In the golden era of tube hi-fi, none of the high-quality designs used SE topology.
 They all used push-pull, which uses two output tubes working together.

-Spend any time studying how audio signals work and how tubes work, and it will be immediately apparent that the SET design is a massive compromise and by definition is very limited; while the push-pull design, apart from offering much more power, can achieve distortion figures an order of magnitude lower than the best SET designed amp could hope to.
+Spend any time studying how audio signals work and how tubes work, and it will be immediately apparent that the SE design is a massive compromise and by definition is very limited; while the push-pull design, apart from offering much more power, can achieve distortion figures an order of magnitude lower than the best SE designed amp could hope to.

-Since the tube revival, which seems to have started in the 1990s, for some reason the SET design seems to have gained traction among some audiophiles as being the straightest path to ultimate sonic purity.
-Such that the highest of the high-end tube amplifiers, costing tens of thousands of dollars, are all SET now.
+Since the tube revival, for some reason the SE design seems to have gained traction among some audiophiles as being the straightest path to ultimate sonic purity.
+They are seen as the highest embodiment of the “Less is More” philosophy, since they require fewer components to work.

-Hobbyists are also building SET designs, for precisely the same reasons they were made in the old days – namely, they are easier, cheaper, simpler and with a lower component count.
+Hobbyists are also building SE designs, for precisely the same reasons they were made in the old days – namely, they are easier, cheaper, simpler and with a lower component count.

-Curiously these SET amplifiers used in audiophile circles are typically used to play back fairly sparse musical offerings, like acoustic jazz, or perhaps early R&B with limited frequency response.
-Most SE amplifier owners wouldn’t dream of putting anything like Rock or grunge or anything with complexity and/or a lot of bass energy, through their low-powered amplifier.
+Curiously these SE amplifiers used in audiophile circles are typically used to play back fairly sparse musical offerings, like acoustic jazz, or perhaps early R&B with limited frequency response.
+Most SE amplifier owners wouldn’t dream of putting anything like Rock or EDM or anything with complexity and/or a lot of bass energy, through their low-powered amplifier.